-2) To assist EPA and all stakeholders in understanding the final development licence application Kalbar are seeking approval, an updated Application document (including relevant supporting appendices) should be provided in one consolidated document.
+2. To assist EPA and all stakeholders in understanding the Development Licence Application Kalbar are seeking approval, an updated Application document (including relevant supporting appendices) should be provided in one consolidated document.
 This should clearly describe the development licence application being sought and Kalbar's assessment of the application.
-All relevant information forming the application and being relied upon, should be provided in an integrated and clearly cross-referenced document (noting cross-referencing to evidence provided to the Independent Advisory Committee (IAC) Hearing is not considered appropriate and/or answers to Request for Further Information from the IAC).
+All relevant information forming the Application and being relied upon, should be provided in an integrated and clearly cross-referenced document (noting cross-referencing to evidence provided to the Independent Advisory Committee (IAC) Hearing is not considered appropriate and/or answers to Request for Further Information from the IAC).